 Specialty Care

 As healthcare costs rise, the industry is looking for innovative solutions that ensure high quality services while reducing the overall cost of care.
-Specialty care has become an integral part of this endeavor as it drives more than 70% of healthcare expenditures.
+Specialty care has become an integral part of the healthcare sector endeavor as it drives more than 70% of healthcare expenditures.
 CMS’s specialty strategy aims to advance initiatives in this area through emphasis on episode-based models, financial incentives for ACOs to actively manage specialty care, and innovations to improve coordination and collaboration between primary and specialty care physicians.
 The penetration of these value-based care models in areas like orthopedics and nephrology could more than double in the next five years.

 It will be interesting to see in 2024 how stakeholders address the challenges of differentiating value among specialists and structuring bundles efficiently, which can further motivate specialty providers to adopt risk-bearing agreements.
 We might also observe increased investment in technology infrastructure and tools to improve data sharing and utilization, which are necessary to establish high performing specialty networks.